circlefin/malachite/Docs/architecture/adr-001-architecture.md

 The events passed to the Round state machine are very close to the preconditions for the transition functions in the BFT paper, i.e., the `upon` clauses.
 In addition:
 - The `StartRound` events specify if the SM runs in the proposer mode or not.
 In the former case, the driver also passes a valid value to the round SM.
 - There are two `Poposal` events, for valid and invalid values respectively.
-Therefore, the `valid(v)` check is not performed in the round SM but externally by the driver (TODO TBD who exactly does that)
+Therefore, the `valid(v)` check is not performed in the round SM but by the Driver

 ```rust
 pub enum Event<C>